-- > Not view the image - Not copy, print, share, store or save the image - Confiscate the device and report the incident to the DSL (or deputy) immediately, who will decide what to do next.
-The DSL will make the decision in line with the DfE's latest guidance on searching, screening and confiscation and the UK Council for Internet Safety (UKCIS) et al.'s guidance on settings working with children and young people
+- Not view the image - Not copy, print, share, store or save the image

+Confiscate the device and report the incident to the DSL (or deputy) immediately, who will decide what to do next.
+The DSL will make the decision in line with the DfE's latest guidance on searching, screening and confiscation and the UK Council for Internet Safety (UKCIS) et al.'s guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people.